Dialysis Needles, Self-Cannulation and the Buttonhole Technique

 - Tape down the needles.

-- Troubleshoot if necessary.
+- Troubleshoot if you need to.

-- Remove the needles after treatment.
+- Remove the needles after treatment and hold your sites as you are taught.

 Medisystems, which makes the blunt needles that are used for the buttonhole technique, has a helpful brochure and a video so you can see this for yourself.
 You can download the brochure here. or call 800-369-MEDI to order the Constant-Site Cannulation with Buttonhole® Needles video.